2021/22 Season Announcement

 By William Shakespeare

-Directed by Rakesh Palisetty
+Adapted and Directed by Rakesh Palisetty

 Now in its ninth season as one of Two River’s most popular programs, A Little Shakespeare introduces the works of Shakespeare to hundreds of youth and adults each year.
 Through this program, Two River produces a 75-minute abridged version of a Shakespeare play, performed and supported backstage by high school students, and directed and designed by theater professionals.